 Sample Research Questions

 - How do administrators support teacher implementation and experiences within a change process to learn new instructional methods and interventions?

-- How do online resources and professional development formats add value to professional learning experiences?
+- How do online resources and tools (e.g., video-based coaching, video-conferencing) add value to professional learning experiences?

 - Do experts in professional learning, school leadership, instructional coaching, and teaching find the APLM to be comprehensive (inclusive of evidence-based features of professional learning), feasible, and usable?

 The International Professional Development Network consists of more than 1,600 members internationally, 400 of whom actively instruct teachers in the implementation of SIM interventions and instructional practices with a focus on adolescent literacy within school change.
 Of this number, 40 are currently classified as professional development leaders who conduct Potential Professional Developer Institutes for new SIM Professional Developers and provide guidance and advice to the PDRI.
 Every year, new SIM Professional Developers join the ranks, bringing the Strategic Instruction Model to more teachers and students internationally.For the international SIM Network, the PDRI offers support, resources, and continuing research via national, regional, and state conferences, just-in-time support, and continuous growth opportunities to develop expertise in the Center’s educational interventions.